-- 1. Identifies the selection criteria to be used for determining housing priorities that are appropriate to local conditions.
+- Identifies the selection criteria to be used for determining housing priorities that are appropriate to local conditions.
 The selection criteria must include project location, housing needs characteristics, project and sponsor characteristics, tenant populations with special needs, public housing waiting lists, tenant populations of individuals with children, projects intended for eventual tenant ownership, the energy efficiency of the project, and the historic nature of the project. - 2.
 Gives preference to projects serving the lowest income tenants, for the longest periods, located in qualified census tracts, and which will contribute to a concerted community revitalization plan.

 Developers must commit to set-aside a certain percentage of units, deemed qualified units that are affordable to households earning at or below specific income levels.
-There are three Minimum Set-Aside (MSA) options, including an Income Averaging set-aside that was made possible by the 2018 Consolidated Appropriations Act:
+There are three Minimum Set-Aside (MSA) options, including 20/50 Set-aside, 40/60 Set-aside, and an Average Income Set-aside.
+Please refer to the LIHTC Glossary of Terms for definitions.